leoreigoto/leoreigoto.github.io/README.md

 ## Some projects

 ****************************************************************************************************************************************
-### Using a neural network as a descriptor for keypoint extraction ( Comparing NN vs Shift)
+### Using a neural network as a descriptor for keypoint extraction ( Comparing NN vs SIFT)

 <b>Objective</b>

 Compare keypoint descriptors and matches from 2 images of the same scene with different perpesctives using:

--Sift descriptor and keypoint extractor + BF KNN Matcher
+-SIFT descriptor and keypoint extractor + BF KNN Matcher

 -NN Method 1: Neural Network (maxpool layers) descriptor + Keypoints extractor + BF KNN Matcher